Chavetoni/Component-generator-assistant/README.md

 **Beyond just single component generation**: I would expand the system to handle more complex workflows, such as generating entire pages or multi-component layouts based on user requests.

+## Other Notes ##

+**AI tools use**: For full closure, I used AI tools (Gemini & Claude) to assist with researching, brainstorming, and generating complex code snippets.
+AI was use as a lecturer and partner instead of a replacement.

 ## Development

 ```bash